Allkindoflower/task-manager/README.md

 ## How to run

-1. Fork my repo via GitHub
+1. Fork thy (the) repo via GitHub
 2. Navigate to your projects folder or its equivalent
-3. Clone my repo at https://github.com/YOUR-USERNAME/task-manager using a Git interface of your preference (I use Git Bash)
+3. Clone the forked repo at https://github.com/YOUR-USERNAME/task-manager using a Git interface of your preference (I use Git Bash: 'git clone <your forked repo link>')
 4. Navigate to project root
 5. Launch a terminal, then create & activate a Python environment (highly recommended, double-check that you're on the correct venv)